ivanrff/ivanrff/README.md

 <!-- - 💬 Ask me about ... -->
 - 📫 Feel free to contact me over on my [LinkedIn](https://www.linkedin.com/in/ivanrff/) or e-mail me at eng.ivanrff@gmail.com !
 I'll try to respond as soon as I can.

 - ⚙️ I have a mechanical engineering degree.
 While I was undergrad, I had a class about Introduction to Programming, using C++.
 It was mostly a basic introduction to coding logic and mathematics.
 This was my first touch with programming and I had a fun time learning it.
+Since then I would always mess around with coding, learning something new through video tutorials or reading.
+I would write some scripts to automate some simple tasks, I even tried making a full-stack application [[1](https://github.com/ivanrff/frontend-crypto-ecommerce), [2](https://github.com/ivanrff/backend-crypto-ecommerce)]!

-Since then I kept messing around with it.
-Watching video tutorials, reading about it, writing some scripts, until recently, when I made the decision of pursuing a career into the field, specifically in Data Science.
+- 📈 Recently I made the decision of pursuing a career in Data Science, and while there's a lot to learn, I'm getting there.

 - 🎮 I love gaming and am a big enjoyer of most branches of the geek culture. 🧙‍♂️
 <br/>